Can I visit the Art and Art History Department?

 Yes, please come visit us before and/or after you apply.
 See our Visit Us page for details.

 How do I schedule a tour of the department?

 Please contact us at firstname.lastname@example.org or call 860-486-3930 to arrange a tour.
 You can also visit us during UConn Open House, Fine Arts Discovery Day, Spring Into the Arts, or the Spring Open House (date TBA).
 UConn’s Husky-for-a-Day program provides an in-depth experience with a student host, including visits to the dorms and dining halls.

 Who should submit portfolios to Slideroom?

-Only students applying to the BFA in Studio Art (a portfolio of images) or the BA in Art or Art History (an essay).
+Only students applying to the BFA in Art (a portfolio of images), the BA in Art (an essay), or the BA in Art or Art History (an essay).
 SlideRoom is not set up to document extracurricular arts activity for students applying to other UConn Schools or Colleges.
 We have no way of sharing this information or forwarding it to other departments.

 Do art history students need to upload a portfolio to Slideroom?

 Art History students do not upload portfolios of artwork; however, they do upload an essay about their interests and experiences in the arts and art history.
 The Common Application will prompt art history students to enter SlideRoom to write the essay.
 The essay helps us to get to know you better and respond appropriately and individually to your application.
 The School of Fine Arts is a professional arts school, so all prospective students complete an additional admissions component of some kind (essay, portfolio review, audition, etc.) SlideRoom is simply the program we use to collect and process the essays – you don’t actually upload images as a prospective art history student.
 The deadline is January 15, the same as the Common App deadline.
 Please see the following guide for detailed instructions on navigating SlideRoom and uploading your essay: UConn BA in Art History SlideRoom Guide